ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

     ->fetchFileInformation(false)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `fetchFileInformation()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Customizing the uploading message

 You may customize the uploading message that is displayed in the form's submit button using the `uploadingMessage()` method: